openmm/openmm/docs-source/usersguide/application.rst

 in the new window.

-If you plan to use the CUDA platform, OpenMM also needs to locate the CUDA kernel compiler (:file:`nvcc`).
+If you plan to use the CUDA platform, OpenMM also needs to locate the CUDA kernel compiler (:program:`nvcc`).
 By default it looks for it in the location :file:`/usr/local/cuda/bin/nvcc`.
 If you have installed the CUDA toolkit in a different location, you can set :envvar:`OPENMM_CUDA_COMPILER` to tell OpenMM where to find it.
 For example,